DenishaDobariya/react-ecommerce/README.md

 - Admin Panel: Allows administrators to manage products, including adding, editing, and deleting items.

-- User Panel: Displays the products dynamically, reflecting updates made by the admin in real-time...
+- User Panel: Displays the products dynamically, reflecting updates made by the admin in real-time.

 # Features
 - Admin CRUD operations for products